-- 1. Wordclock is used to sync the PCM-1630 (Sourced from the Mykerinos card) - 2.
+- 1. Wordclock is used to sync the PCM-1630 (Sourced from the Horus or Mykerinos card) - 2.
 DiscWrite controls the DMR-2000 transport using RS-422 (Sony 9-pin) via either the Pyramix workstation's MTCHIO card if fitted or from the RS-232 COM port via an RS232 to RS422 converter. - 3.
 The DMR-2000 sends the composite digital stream to the PCM-1630.
 The PCM-1630 extracts the Audio signal and, if required, the Sync signal. - 4.
-The extracted digital audio signal is sent to DiscWrite via either an SDIF Mykerinos daughterboard input or to an outboard SDIF to AES/EBU converter and thence to an AES/EBU Mykerinos daughterboard input. - 5.
+The extracted digital audio signal is sent to DiscWrite via either an outboard SDIF to AES/EBU converter and thence to an AES/EBU Horus input or directly to an SDIF Mykerinos daughterboard input or via a converter to a Mykerinos daughterboard input. - 5.
 The DMR-2000 reads the TimeCode signal from the tape and sends it via the analog AUX OUT CH2 XLR.
 This information is used by DiscWrite. - 6.
-The DMR-2000 reads the PQ Burst from the tape (this is also an analog signal) and sends it via the AUX OUT CH1 XLR to DiscWrite either using an input of the DUAL daughter card or an input of another analogue daughtercard or directly using the motherboard ANALOG LINE IN.
+The DMR-2000 reads the PQ Burst from the tape (this is also an analog signal) and sends it via the AUX OUT CH1 XLR to DiscWrite using an input of the DUAL daughter card.